Read This First

 Prompt 1: Provide the necessary and sufficient conditions for land ownership to take root in a society.

-The section works by contrast: Synthesis of Conditions as a load-bearing piece, Counter-Examples and Scenarios as a test case, and Symbolic Representation of the Causal Dynamics as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Synthesis of Conditions as a load-bearing piece, Counter-Examples and Scenarios as a test case, and Symbolic Representation of the Causal Dynamics as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Synthesis of Conditions distinct from Counter-Examples and Scenarios.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Synthesis of Conditions distinct from Counter-Examples and Scenarios.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 For land ownership to be meaningful, land must be a scarce and valuable resource.
 If land is abundant and holds little value, there is no impetus for individuals or groups to assert exclusive rights over it.